 Lions Club Bed Races

 Gather together a team of five people for the 8th annual Lion Club Bed Races at 6:15 p.m.
 Friday, Sept.
 25 before the parade or just come down and watch this fun, family-friendly event.
-Team members dress in costume and decorate beds-on-wheels to race down E. Sprague Avenue from N. Gillis Road to N. Moffit Road and back again--with a rotational fire drill in between which includes a pajama swap between riders.
+Team members dress in costume and decorate beds-on-wheels to race down Sprague Avenue from Gillis Road to Moffit Road and back again--with a rotational fire drill in between which includes a pajama swap between riders.
 The race is a fun team-building exercise and provides a great marketing opportunity for local businesses.

-Proceeds from this event go toward promoting eyesight, hearing, and diabetes awareness as well as ongoing projects including eyeglass recycling, health screenings, donations to schools, community improvement projects, and assistance to people in need.
+Proceeds from this event benefit the Lions Club, which promotes eyesight, hearing, and diabetes awareness as well as ongoing projects including eyeglass recycling, health screenings, donations to schools, community improvement projects, and assistance to people in need.

 Hearts of Gold Parade

-Cast your eyes on custom and classic cars, floats, bands, and clowns at the parade.
-Sprague Avenue closes between Pines Road and University Road at 6 pm, giving you lots of room to find a premier viewing spot before the parade begins at 7:30 p.m.
+Cast your eyes on custom and classic cars, floats, bands, and the Miss Spokane Valley Royalty at the parade.
+Sprague Avenue closes between Pines Road and University Road at 6 p.m.
+Friday, Sept.
+25, giving you lots of room to find a premier viewing spot before the parade begins at 7:30 p.m.
 If you need to pick up dinner while you wait, there are 30 restaurants along the parade route.
 The parade, which begins in front of Appleway Florist and ends at Perrine Road, recognizes Spokane Valley folks with "hearts of gold" who give back to the community.

-The annual run starts and finishes at the Plantes Ferry Sports Complex west parking lot picnic shelter at 12308 E. Upriver Drive at 8 a.m.
+The annual 5K/10K run starts and finishes at the Plantes Ferry Sports Complex west parking lot picnic shelter at 12308 E. Upriver Drive at 8 a.m.
 Sunday, Sept.
-27. It's a timed race on an easy course, so runners shouldn't be surprised if they set personal bests.
+27. It's a timed race on the Centennial Trail, so runners shouldn't be surprised if they set personal bests.
 Both races are Bloomsday second seed qualifiers.
 Registration is open through Sept.
 25 and costs $25 for the 5K and $30 for the 10K.
-Each early registrant will get a goodie bag.
+Each early registrant will get a goodie bag and a t-shirt.

 Another test of your sports mettle!
-The duathlon is for athletes who can hop off their bicycles after 11 miles and run for another three.
-Sounds easy?
+The timed duathlon is for athletes who can run 5K, hop on their bicycles for 11 miles and then run for another 5K.
+Sound easy?
 Individuals register for $30 and teams of two for $50.
 Each participant gets a goodie bag and those who register before Sept.
 16 will get a t-shirt.
 The course begins at the Plantes Ferry Sports Complex west parking lot at 12308 E. Upriver Drive at 8 a.m.
 Sunday, Sept.
 27.

 Mmmmm … pancakes and sausage are the right way to start your day.
 Community members serve a delicious breakfast in the Great Room of the CenterPlace Regional Event Center from 7 to 10 a.m.
 Saturday, Sept.
-26. Noshing on the pancakes, sausage, bacon and eggs is by donation, with suggested amounts of $7 for adults and $6 for children ages 3-6.
+26. Noshing on the pancakes, sausage, bacon, and eggs is by donation, with suggested amounts of $7 for adults and $6 for children ages 3-6.

 Robotics & STEM

-Exploring Families brings its free event featuring science, technology, engineering, and math skills takes place from noon to 5 p.m.
+The free event featuring science, technology, engineering, and math skills takes place from noon to 5 p.m.
 Saturday, Sept.
 26 at the CenterPlace Regional Event Center.
-Interact with robots and join in the hands-on activities.
-Let your imagination soar.
+Interact with robots and join in hands-on activities.
+Let your imagination soar!

 Step UP for Down Syndrome Walk